 Depending on your effluent management process, your effluent may come out as a solid, sludge or liquid, and the strategies you use to apply the effluent to your pasture will depend on the state that the matter is in.
 Liquid effluent may be able to be applied with an irrigation system, while solid effluent may need specialist machinery to be effectively spread.
 Hiring an effluent contractor is a common practice amongst New Zealand dairy farmers.

-Unsure about how much effluent to spread?
+Unsure or need advice on effluent spreading?
 Effective nutrient loadings can be easily calculated with the help of a simple spreadsheet.

 What are the risks when applying effluent on my farm?